amyinorbit/amyinorbit.github.io/_posts/2014-09-11-isometric-ep-18.md

 >
 > — [Isometric ep.18][2]

 If you are even remotely interested in games and tech, please go listen to this week's Isometric.
-The panel tackles the horrendous harassement that women in games have been suffering in the last few weeks particularly.
+The panel tackles the horrendous harassment that women in games have been suffering in the last few weeks particularly.
 It is a tough listen, but if as a man you feel uncomfortable listening to it, try to imagine what it must be to endure that harassment on a daily basis.

 Once you've listened to this, you might also want to watch: